Stereochemistry and Chirality

 [By the way the enantiomer of that common screw thread would be… “lefty tighty, righty loosey” – those types of threads exist BTW – especially in gas barbecues, so as to prevent people from trying to connect things to them such as garden hoses or other idiotic things].

 Here’s a representative picture of two chiral screws.
 You can also imagine these as spiral staircases.
 Imagine walking up each staircase.
 On the staircase labelled “left- hand” below, your right arm would be on the inside as you ascend.
-On the “right-hand” staircase, your left arm would be on the inside as you ascend. [see nerdy note below]
+On the “right-hand” staircase, your left arm would be on the inside as you ascend. [see Note 2]

 Instead of having a chiral centre, screws have what we refer to as a “chiral axis“.
 Other common examples of things with chiral axes: spiral staircases, snail shells and DNA.